HimplHeap Entailment

 Abort.

-A call to xsimpl extract at once all the pure facts and quantifiers from the LHS, as illustrated next.
+A single call to xsimpl extracts all the pure facts and quantifiers from the LHS.

 Lemma xsimpl_demo_lhs_several : H1 H2 H3 H4 (p q:loc),